Top 10 Tokyo Summer Festivals You Shouldn't Miss

 Other Traditional Festivals in Tokyo

-Shinto and Buddhist temples hold festivities to honour their guardians and deities.
+Shinto and Buddhist temples hold festivities to honor their guardians and deities.
 These are highlighted by street processions of mikoshi (portable shrines) and street dances accompanied by traditional music instruments.

 (10) Shitamachi Tanabata Festival – This is not one of the more popular summer festivals in Japan but it is worth mentioning as it is one that involves a story of enduring love between two lovers despite the universe conspiring against their relationship.
 Celebrated on July 7th of each year, Shitamachi Tanabata Matsuri is a traditional event in celebration of two stars, Vega and Altair, who were separated and meeting in the Milky Way just once a year.
 This festival is a week-long event involving the writing of wishes on tiny strips of paper and tying them on bamboo poles.
 On the weekend, a large parade of street dancers troop along Kappabashi Hondori and runs from the Asakusa Station to the vicinity of Ueno Station.